Don’t Believe the Hype – There is NO Other Gospel

 Hendriksen and Kistemaker wrote,

-Henry Alford noted the significance of the mildness of the word Paul chose in “astonished.”
-He wrote, "Still, like many such mild words, it carries to the guilty conscience even sharper rebuke than a harsher one would."
+Henry Alford noted the significance of the lack of mildness in the word Paul chose.
+He wrote, “Still, like many such mild words, it carries to the guilty conscience even sharper rebuke than a harsher one would.”2Wuest, K. S. (1997).
+Wuest’s word studies from the Greek New Testament: for the English reader (Vol. 3, p.
+35).
+Grand Rapids: Eerdmans.

 Instead of putting fuel in their ego, Paul just stuck a knife in it!

-In essence then, he offers a second introduction to the letter.
-The first one was a very short and formal one that established the foundation of the letter, but the second one was an introduction to the purpose of the letter which was clearly not to congratulate them but rather rebuke and correct them!
+In essence, then, he offers a second introduction to the letter.
+The first one was a very short and formal one that established the foundation of the letter, but the second one was an introduction to the purpose of the letter, which was clearly not to congratulate them but rather to rebuke and correct them!

 Specifically, this second introduction in Galatians asserts three truths about the sinful reality of altering the Gospel of Jesus.